SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 **Functionality:**
 - Checks if register values read in EX stage depend on values being written in MEM/WB stages
-- Asserts forwarding control signals to select correct data source
+- Asserts forwarding control signals to make MUX's in top layer select correct data source to forward into EX

 ---